awslabs/fhir-works-on-aws-deployment/README.md

 .\scripts\win_install.ps1
 ```

+`Set-ExecutionPolicy RemoteSigned` is used to make the script executable on your machine.
+In the event this command cannot be executed (this often happens on managed computers), you can still try to execute `.\scripts\win_install.ps1`, as your computer may already be set up to allow the script to be executed.
+If this fails, you can install using Docker, install in the cloud via EC2 or Cloud9, or install manually.

 Follow the directions in the script to finish installation.
-See the following section for details on optional installation settings.
+See the Optional Installation Configurations section for more details.

 The `stage` and `region` values are set by default to `dev` and `us-west-2`, but they can be changed with commandline arguments as follows: